Being a landlord can be difficult.

 Prepare for all financial scenarios

-You should evaluate different scenarios.
+Consider different scenarios.

-You’ll also be prepared to handle unexpected costs without financial hardship.
+Be ready to handle unexpected costs without financial hardship.
 Doing the maths ahead of time provides peace of mind.

-First impressions matter, so you should ensure that rental properties are as clean as possible before your new tenants move in.
+First impressions matter.
+So, you should ensure that rental properties are as clean as possible before your new tenants move in.

 Hiring professional cleaners is well worth the investment for move-ins and move-outs.

-- They have industrial equipment and cleaning agents that you may need more.
+- They have industrial equipment and cleaning agents

-- Deep carpet cleaning removes embedded stains and odours that gradually build up.
+- Deep carpet cleaning removes embedded stains and odours

-- Appliances and bathrooms are sanitised and scrubbed.
+- Appliances and bathrooms are cleaned.

 Tenants appreciate the effort put into providing them with a clean space to move into.